livewire/livewire/docs/understanding-nesting.md

 Like many other component-based frameworks, Livewire components are nestable—meaning one component can render multiple components within itself.

-However, because Livewire's nesting system is built differently than other framework's, there are certain implications and constraints that are important to be aware of.
+However, because Livewire's nesting system is built differently than other frameworks, there are certain implications and constraints that are important to be aware of.

 > [!tip] Make sure you understand hydration first
 > Before understanding Livewire's nesting system, it's helpful to fully understand how Livewire hydrates components first.
 You can learn more by reading the [hydration documentation](/docs/hydration).